Beckybturner/health_data_analysis/README.md

 This jupyter notebook opens and analyses a document containing health data across multiple countries.
-My aim was to initially to understand the data in order to pick out variables which could be compared.
+My aim was to initially to understand the data and clean it in order to pick out variables which could be compared.

 User details:
 The following packages are needed - numpy, seaborn, matplotlib.pyplot and pandas